 And who is this leader you were talking about?
 That basically wasn't coaching.
 He was too busy.
 First Name?

 Umar Hameed 15:34

 So one of the things that Rob probably did that was brilliant.
-I don’t even know, Rob, is he might have sucked at that coaching side of things.
-And to bring somebody that was more talented into it.
-That’s leadership too.
-Right?
+I don't even know, Rob, is he might have sucked at that coaching side of things.
+And to bring somebody that was more talented in to do it.
+That's leadership too, right?

 Mike Shelah 15:47

-It can be Yeah, that’s a good way to look at it.
+It could be Yeah, that's a good way to look at it.

 Umar Hameed 15:50